philsyn/DiffWave-unconditional/README.md

-This is a reimplementaion of the unconditional generator in [DIFFWAVE: A VERSATILE DIFFUSION MODEL FOR AUDIO SYNTHESIS](https://arxiv.org/pdf/2009.09761.pdf).
+This is a reimplementaion of the unconditional waveform synthesizer in [DIFFWAVE: A VERSATILE DIFFUSION MODEL FOR AUDIO SYNTHESIS](https://arxiv.org/pdf/2009.09761.pdf).

 ## Usage: